top of page

 d.
 Errors and omissions insurance, including first and third party cyber-liability, privacy response, hacking/virus, and data breach, with a limit of liability not less than $5,000,000

-9.3 Effects of Termination.
-Upon expiration or termination of this Agreement, (i) 360 Privacy shall cease providing the Service; and (ii) all fees and other amounts owed under this Agreement shall be immediately due and payable by Customer.
-360 Privacy shall have no obligation to maintain or provide Customer Data and may thereafter unless legally prohibited, delete Customer Data in its systems or otherwise in its possession or under its control.
+8.3 Effects of Termination.
+Upon expiration or termination of this Agreement, (i) 360 Privacy shall cease providing the Service; and (ii) Client shall promptly remit payment of unpaid Subscription Fees and Expenses due and payable for Services performed up to the effective date of termination.
+360 Privacy shall have no obligation to maintain or provide Client Data and may thereafter unless legally prohibited, delete Client Data in its systems or otherwise in its possession or under its control.

-10.2 Waiver of Class Actions.
-Any claims brought by Customer or 360 Privacy must be brought in the party’s individual capacity, and not as a plaintiff or class member in any purported class or representative proceeding.
-Neither Customer nor 360 Privacy will participate in a class action or class-wide arbitration for any claims covered by this Agreement.
-Customer hereby waives any and all rights to bring any claims related to this Agreement and the Privacy Policy as a plaintiff or class member in any purported class or representative proceeding.
-Customer may bring claims only on its own behalf.
+9.2 Waiver of Class Actions.
+Any claims brought by Client or 360 Privacy must be brought in the party’s individual capacity, and not as a plaintiff or class member in any purported class or representative proceeding.
+Neither Client nor 360 Privacy will participate in a class action or class-wide arbitration for any claims covered by this Agreement.
+Client hereby waives any and all rights to bring any claims related to this Agreement and the DPA or Privacy Policy as a plaintiff or class member in any purported class or representative proceeding.
+Client may bring claims only on its own behalf.

-10.3 Opt Out.
-Customer may opt out of this agreement to arbitrate in this Section 10 If Customer chooses to do so, neither Customer nor 360 Privacy can require the other to participate in an arbitration proceeding.
-To opt out, Customer must notify 360 Privacy in writing within thirty (30) days of the date that Customer first became subject to this arbitration provision.
-The opt out notice must state that Customer does not agree to the agreement to arbitrate and must include Customer’s name, address, phone number, and a clear statement that Customer wants to opt out of this agreement to arbitrate.
-Customer must sign the opt out notice for it to be effective.
-This procedure is the only way Customer can opt out of the agreement to arbitrate.
-Customer must use this address to opt out: 360 Privacy Inc., ATTN: Arbitration Opt-out, PO Box 3587, Brentwood, TN 37206.
+9.3 Opt Out.
+Client may opt out of this agreement to arbitrate in this Section 10.
+If Client chooses to do so, neither Client nor 360 Privacy can require the other to participate in an arbitration proceeding.
+To opt out, Client must notify 360 Privacy in writing within thirty (30) days of the date that Client first became subject to this arbitration provision.
+The opt out notice must state that Client does not agree to the agreement to arbitrate and must include Client’s name, address, phone number, and a clear statement that Client wants to opt out of this agreement to arbitrate.
+Client must sign the opt out notice for it to be effective.
+This procedure is the only way Client can opt out of the agreement to arbitrate.
+Client must use this address to opt out: 360 Privacy Inc., ATTN: Arbitration Opt-out, PO Box 3587, Brentwood, TN 37206.

 (i) if to 360 Privacy, to: